 STAKEHOLDER WORKSHOP #1

-The White Wolf GSA is hosting a public workshop to discuss the SGMA and its implementation in the White Wolf Subbasin.
+The White Wolf GSA hosted a public workshop to discuss the SGMA and its implementation in the White Wolf Subbasin on June 4th, 2019.

-The GSA will provide an overview of the SGMA process the status of the White Wolf Subbasin’s GSP.
-This workshop will include presentations on the current status of basin characterization including the Hydrogeological Conceptual Model (HCM), the definition of current groundwater conditions, and a water budget for historical (1995-2014) and current (2015) conditions.
-We will also look ahead into next steps for GSP development.
+This workshop included a technical presentation on the current status of basin characterization including the Hydrogeological Conceptual Model (HCM), the definition of current groundwater conditions, and a water budget for historical (1995-2014) and current (2015) conditions.
+A copy of the technical presentation can be downloaded here (click link to download).

 DATA REQUEST FORMS